VANTA

 Worbla is a versatile thermoplastic I used to mold the mask to the user’s face.
 Worbla’s low melting point allowed for immediate fitting.

-I designed 2 prototypes using black PLA filament and a heat gun.
+Solution: I designed 2 final prototypes using black PLA filament and a heat gun.
 With the low melting point of PLA I was able to mold the prototypes perfectly to the users faces.
 For those with minimal facial contours, I designed a pair with straps called the “Butterfly”.
 Also viable for sports.

 I could not have had a better user test for Vanta.